 TAKE POSITIVE ACTION

 No farming system can guarantee animals will never get sick.
-But raising animals outdoors on pasture and in ways that maximize natural immunity and minimize stress will get pretty closeand results in far wider benefits.
-At A Greener World, we believe antibiotics must always remain in the farmers toolbox to treat illness and prevent suffering in animals, which is why our farm certifications allow antibiotics only to treat sick or injured animals and where alternative treatments are not deemed effective or appropriate.
+But raising animals outdoors on pasture and in ways that maximize natural immunity and minimize stress will get pretty close—and results in far wider benefits.
+At AGW, we believe antibiotics must always remain in the farmers’ toolbox to treat illness and prevent suffering in animals, which is why our farm certifications allow antibiotics only to treat sick or injured animals and where alternative treatments are not deemed effective or appropriate.